StephenEastham/StephenEastham.github.io/index.md

 ---
 layout: page
-title: You write it, <br markdown="1">I smoooooooooooth it,
+title: You write it, <br markdown="1">I smoooooooooooth it
 tagline:
 description:
 ---